Evening before departure, pack-check overnight in Flagstaff

 Transportation: If traveling by air, Flagstaff is the preferred airport.
 There is a free hotel shuttle to Little America Hotel from the Flagstaff airport.
 If flying into Phoenix, consider renting a car or taking a shuttle to Flagstaff.
-Reserve your shuttle spot in advance with Arizona Shuttle (arizonashuttle.com / 928.226.8060) or you can arrange customized shuttle service from A Friendly Cab (afriendlycab.com / 928.774.4444).
+Reserve your shuttle spot in advance with Groome Transportation (groometransportation.com 928.350.8466) or you may be able arrange customized shuttle service with Uber or Lyft.

 Arrival time: When scheduling flights or planning your drive, please allow enough time to arrive no later than 7pm the evening before your trek begins so that you can attend the pre-trek orientation (typically scheduled between 6:00pm-7:00pm at the Little America Hotel, Flagstaff lobby).